gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 ### November

+* **CyberCrimeCon 2020** - Nov 25-27 - CyberCrimeCon brings together cutting-edge cybersecurity professionals and independent researchers from financial and tech sectors, large retail and industrial companies, and law enforcement agencies.
+Its purpose is to present the latest research findings and share expertise in order to prevent, detect, and respond to security challenges.
+CyberCrimeCon is intended for a variety of participants: CISOs, CIOs, threat hunters & threat researchers, incident responders and investigators, SOC experts, TI analysts, pentesters, and more. https://virtual.group-ib.com/

 * **AWS RE:Invent** NOV.
 30 – DEC.
 18, 2020 - AWS Major conference.
 Will cover more then security, but worth being on the list. https://reinvent.awsevents.com/

 ### December